 “Ah,” said Larry, nodding his head.
 “I can see that.
 Pretty radical discovery.
 Bound to have some kinks.
 Too bad.
 I was hoping you could tell me if Bische needed more help on the team.
 What better job for a particle physicist, right?”
 He pointed to himself and smiled broadly.
 “I mean, I like Dr. Forbus and enjoy teaching and what not, but there’s nothing like applied work in the real world, you know?”

-Dean hung his head dejectedly.
+Dean hung his head.
 “Sorry, dude.
 Like Billy said, project’s cancelled.
 There is no team.”

 Larry’s face fell.
 “Wow.
 Guess I really did miss out.
-But…with that knowledge out there, there’ll be other chances.”
+But… with that knowledge out there, there’ll be other chances.”
 His smile returned.
 “My moment will come.
-As will yours.
-I guarantee it.
+As will yours again—I guarantee it.
 Chins up, gentlemen.”
-He drew himself up to his full height and beamed at them.
-Reluctantly, they nodded their heads in agreement.
+He clapped them on their shoulders.

 “Yeah, Wayne Hirano.
 Seriously, who else hangs out with you guys?
 You’re the Three Musketeers.
 I’m kinda surprised he’s not here today, but I figure he just has his head down working on you all’s idea.”